oceanprotocol-archive/OEPs/7/README.md

 * Any kind of object registered in Ocean MUST have a **URN** allowing to uniquely identify that object in the system
 * ASSET Metadata (off-chain) is associated to the ASSET information stored on-chain using a common **URN**
 * A **URN** can be resolved to get access to extended **Metadata**
+* ASSET Metadata could be provided by one or more than one providers
 * ASSETs Metadata can be updated without updating the on-chain information
 * ASSET information stored in the keeper will include a **checksum** attribute
 * The ASSET on-chain checksum attribute, includes a one-way HASH calculated using the DDO content